somaij/portfolio-2021/content/work/sarah-jokhu.md

   single HTML document.
 It's a unique design that features a colour changing background which proliferates through all of the elements, with a simple form and resume download button.
+ctaTitle: Found this to be neat?
+ctaBtn: Contact Me
 summary-buttons:
   - btnlink: https://sarahjokhu.com
     btntext: Website Link
-ctaTitle: Found this to be neat?
-ctaText: Do you have questions on how I did something?
-ctaBtn: Contact Me
 cta:
   ctaTitle: Found this to be neat?
   ctaText: Do you have questions on how I did something?